jaredmladner/provisioning-examples/README.md

 It will port forward localhost:8888 to the apache port 80 on the vagratn box so to test: [http://localhost:8888](http://localhost:8888)

 ## Docker Example
 Requires [Docker](https://docs.docker.com/engine/installation/) to be installed.
 Currently Dockerfile installs NPM but it is not needed for the server.js as it is a very basic NodeJS server.
+Based on your environemnt (MAC/Linux/Windows) gain access to your docker enviroment.
+If running on Mac run `docker-machine start default` then `docker-machine ssh default`.

 Once those tools are in place, from your docker commandline run the following `run.sh` shell script:
 `./run.sh`